 (the girls were quite interested in the whole procedure)

 3. Food.
 Those girls gotta eat.
 They will eat less if they free range, but they can all be killed in one day with the right predators.
 We do about 2 hours of supervised free ranging every day while doing chores.
 They love it!
 Some people mix their own chicken food - I do not find that cost effective.
 Some just feed corn - that is not balanced and you will get fewer eggs and more health problems.
 Chick starter is great for chicks - medicated or unmedicated.
+We don't use medicated, since that can be hard on bantams.
+We use Kalmbach non-medicated chick starter (18%).
 Most people feed their hens layer feed, which is supplemented with extra calcium.
-We have chosen to keep all our hens on chick starter with added probiotics, omega egg layer supplement, kelp, and diatomaceous earth.
+We have chosen to keep all our hens on chick starter with added vitamins (we presently use Fertrell Nutri-Balancer and Fertrell Show and Breeder Supplement.
 The extra calcium in the layer feed is not great for chicks or roosters, so it is just easier for us to use chick starter.
 Sometimes people switch to a feather fixer food during the molting time.
-We just keep their vitamins and probiotics going and they do just fine on chick starter - I don't like to switch foods, since it upsets their tummies and adds stress.
+We just keep their vitamins going and they do just fine on chick starter - I don't like to switch foods, since it upsets their tummies and adds stress.

 (I kind of adore the fact that there is a baby on one of the mom's backs)

 4. Water.
 Clean water helps keep your birds healthy.
-We add vitamins (Avian SuperPack) and BOB probiotics once a week.
+We add vitamins (Avian SuperPack from jefferspet) once a week.
 Then just fresh water on the other six days.

 5. Grit.
 Chickens have gizzards to grind food rather than teeth.
 So, they need bits of rock to help that grinding.
 You can buy grit, but if your flock free ranges, they will probably pick up plenty in the yard.
 I buy a bag of grit once a year and toss it into the run or put out small containers, depending on the coop.
 Of course, sometimes babies think a grit or oyster shell bucket makes a fun bed!